rikvandersanden/dburriss.github.io/_posts/2017-02-14-ddd-glossary.md

 ### Ubiquitous language

-The term *Ubiquitous language* is thrown out occationally in DDD discussions but ironically itself is often not discussed.
+The term *Ubiquitous language* is thrown out occasionally in DDD discussions but ironically itself is often not discussed.
 It is also the part often left out from the development side which means the heart of DDD is not being followed and instead some of it's technical approaches used (often incorrectly).
 It is the practice of **using the terms used throughout the business within the codebase**, and working new terms from the modeling back into the business.
 Language often evolves and the codebase should evolve with the language.
 The essence really of DDD is that your code models the processes within the business and if you are not starting with the same language then how descriptive can it really be.
 If a product owner is looking at the application code he should recognise the classes, methods, and variables as models, workflows, and actions that actually occur.

 It is not a one-way street however.
 Often the business has over-loaded terms, or a multiplicity of terms used for the same thing.
 Work with the them to define a glossary of terms that is used everywhere (ubiquitously).